Red Skies of Montana: Filming

 The picture began production in Missoula in September with Louis King directing.
 By this stage the working title was Wild Fire or Wild Winds.

 Mature was injured in a motorcycle accident during filming.
-After Lund was stung by a wasp and the location was snowed in, film was stopped.
+After Lund was stung by a wasp and the location was snowed in, filming was stopped.
 In April 1951, it was reported that the screenplay was going to be rewritten and that Glenn Ford was going to be the star.
 The revision incorporated elements from the Mann Gulch fire.

-In May 1951 Fox announced the film would be produced by Sam Engel under a seven year contract that the producer had with the studio and would star Richard Widmark, Victor Mature, and Helen Westcott.
+In May 1951 Fox announced the film would be produced by Sam Engel under a seven-year contract that the producer had with the studio and would star Richard Widmark, Victor Mature, and Helen Westcott.
 Harry Kleiner rewrote the script.
 Filming resumed June 22 with Widmark and Richard Boone starring and Jeffrey Hunter in the part originally written for Victor Mature.
 Constance Smith was invited from England to play the female lead.

 According to a news item in the July 6, 1951, edition of the Hollywood Reporter, footage of a fire in the Gila National Forest, New Mexico, was filmed by a special camera crew for use in the film.

 The aircraft in the smoke jumping scenes (NC8419) was a Ford Trimotor 5-AT-C used by the United States Forest Service in its operations.
 The aircraft was used by the USFS from June 5, 1951, to August 4, 1959, when it crashed and burned while landing at the Moose Creek spike camp airstrip in the Selway-Bitterroot Wilderness in Idaho, 50 miles west of Missoula, killing two smokejumpers and a Nez Perce National Forest supervisor.

 Fire sequences were shot near Lake Arrowhead.
 Filming finished by August 1951.